showYourMeYourCodeDSC/TEST/README.md

 Hi everyone

-test is in the TEST file open it and solve them (P.S.
+test is in the AssignmentPython file open it and solve them (P.S.
 Hints bhi hain usmei)
 1. Try all questions on your own
 2. DEADLINE IS STRICT              Before - Monday, 6am